fleureyf/maven-android-archetypes/archetype-android-simple/README.md

-archetype-android-full
+archetype-android-simple
 ========================

-Maven archetype to generate android project and android test project using Robotium.
+Maven archetype to generate android project ready for release and site generation.
-In addition all files needed by Eclispe are generated.
+In addition all files needed by Eclipse are generated.

 1. Run: